Cell Ranger7.1, printed on 12/10/2023

 Find the UMIs for these reads.

-Suppose we have two contigs, with respective (junction UMI support, junction read support) = (u1,n1) and (u2,n2).
+For reference-assisted assembly, the junction sequence of each productive contig is defined to be 100 nucleotides at the end of the annotated J segment.
+The junction UMI support for the contig is the number of UMIs that cover the junction sequence.
+Reads that support the junction sequence make up the junction read support.
+Suppose we have two contigs with respective (junction UMI support, junction read support) = (u1,n1) and (u2,n2).
 Suppose that (u1,n1) is sufficiently larger than (u2,n2).
 For example, u1 ≥ 2, u2 = 1, n1 ≥ 2 * n2 would qualify.
 (And there are some similar criteria, not listed here.)
 Then if the contigs have the same chain type, we delete the second contig.

-There are more than four productive contigs
+There are more than four productive contigs.

 There are less than three filtered UMIs each having at least three read pairs